Meredith Grey: Characterization

-Following the departure of Patrick Dempsey's character, Rhimes was quoted as saying that "...
-Meredith and the entire Grey's Anatomy family are about to enter uncharted territory as we head into this new chapter of her life.
-The possibilities for what may come are endless."
-With at least a year left in Pompeo's contract with the show, viewers are sure to witness some of the most difficult times of Meredith's life yet.
+Following Patrick Dempsey's departure from the show, Rhimes acknowledged that the story was heading into "uncharted territory", stating that Meredith Grey and the rest of Grey's Anatomy were about to enter a new chapter of their lives, with endless possibilities for what might come.
+With Pompeo's contract still active, Rhimes hinted that viewers would witness some of the most challenging times of Meredith's life yet, opening up opportunities for the character's continued growth and resilience.